-CRRA will schedule the unit output into the NEPOOL power grid and make the power available to market participants.
+CRRA will schedule the output from the facilities into the NEPOOL power grid and make the power available to market participants.
 The Class I renewable credit will be made available solely to retail electric suppliers marketing to serve Connecticut load.

 B. Financial information